bxlab/cmdb-quantbio/assignments/lab/GWAS/assignment/index.md

 #### **Step 3.2**: Visualing GWAS results

-Now that you've run your GWASes, you want to visualize the results.
+Now that you've run your GWAS analyses, you want to visualize the results.

 In your `plotting.py` script, produce a two-panel figure (one column, two rows) depicting the Manhattan plot for each of your two GWAS analyses (i.e. each phenotype).
 Each Manhattan plot should be one of the two panels in your figure.
 In each Manhattan plot, highlight SNPs with p-values less than 10<sup>-5</sup> in a different color.